InvestMoat

 • Long-Cycle Supply: A new copper mine takes 15-20 years from discovery to first production.
 Declining ore grades (top mines now ~0.5% vs 2-4% historically), permitting delays, and ESG opposition mean supply cannot respond meaningfully to demand surprises within a decade — the only short-cycle response is price.

-• Electrification Demand Floor: EVs use ~4x the copper of an ICE vehicle.
-AI data centers require ~10x more copper per dollar of compute than traditional servers.
-Grid expansion, renewables, and heat pumps each add structural demand layers that compound rather than substitute for each other.
+• Electrification Demand Floor: EVs use more copper than ICE vehicles, AI data centers require 20-40 tonnes per MW of applied power, and grid expansion, renewables and heat pumps each add structural demand layers that compound rather than substitute for each other.

 • Chinese Concentration & Geopolitics: China refines ~45% of global copper.
 Chile and Peru host ~38% of mine production.
 Trade frictions, resource nationalism, and Indonesia-style export restrictions create durable supply-side risk premia that flow to the underlying metal.